Weighted Sum Rate Enhancement by Using Dual-Side IOS-Assisted Full-Duplex for Multi-User MIMO Systems: Introduction

 \section{Introduction}

-Full-duplex (FD) communication shows superiority in enhancing spectrum efficiency, compared to conventional half-duplex (HD) communication; therefore, it has attracted tremendous attention from researchers \cite{Allocation,covert,D2D}.
+As wireless communication evolves, the Internet of Things (IoT) plays a critical role in beyond fifth-generation(B5G), sixth-generation (6G), and subsequent future wireless networks, thus requiring higher speeds, connectivity, and innovative features that surpass current 5G networks to support the ever-growing traffic demands \cite{IoTJsurvey21}.
+Full-duplex (FD) communication shows superiority in enhancing spectrum efficiency for IoT networks, compared to conventional half-duplex (HD) communication; therefore, it has attracted tremendous attention from researchers \cite{9502651,9933358,covert}.
 By allowing devices to transmit and receive signals simultaneously, FD communication can ideally achieve doubled data rates.
 The advantages of FD communication can be concluded as 1) reducing delay, 2) improving spectrum efficiency and 3) enhancing security.
-Moreover, the authors of \cite{delay} demonstrated that the end-to-end delay could be reduced using the bidirectional FD transmission (BFD).
-Also, by proposing the optimal beamforming design in an FD cooperative communication system, the rate performance was improved for any signal-to-noise ratio (SNR) regime \cite{improve_specturm_efficiency}.
-In addition, the authors of \cite{gaojiepls} studied the physical layer security metrics of relay networks by introducing an FD jamming relay and demonstrated the secrecy rate was significantly enhanced while guaranteeing the same data rate as the HD counterpart.
+Furthermore, the authors of \cite{delay} demonstrated that the end-to-end delay could be reduced using the bidirectional FD transmission.
+Moreover, the authors of \cite{gaojiepls} studied the physical layer security metrics of relay networks by introducing an FD jamming relay and demonstrated the secrecy rate was significantly enhanced while guaranteeing the same data rate as the HD counterpart.
+Also, by optimizing the beamforming design in a millimeter wave FD communication system, the rate performance was improved and the receiver-side saturation was analyzed \cite{9456023}.
 A deep Q-network was utilized by the authors in \cite{BufferAided} to solve problems in terms of the capacity and secrecy for cognitive radio relay networks.
 However, the mechanism of FD communication will inevitably introduce self-interference (SI), which is FD communication's main obstacle and limitation.
 As a downside of FD communication, the SI would significantly degrade the system performance if left unsolved.
 As claimed in \cite{self-interference}, excessive SI could reduce the capacity of FD networks to an even lower level compared to that in HD networks.